Essential Survey Equipment

 For example, stormwater drainage needs to be laid to a specific level, otherwise the water will not flow in the correct direction.
 A peg is placed where a manhole or drainage pit needs to be, and another piece of flagging or electrical tape is then wrapped around the peg at the correct level the drainage needs to be laid at.

 If the drainage level is underground, a distance down to this level is marked on the peg.
-Red tape at this mark indicates ‘Cut 500’ or 500mm below the mark.
-Yellow indicates 1m cut, and Blue indicates the finish level.
+Red tape at this mark indicates to cut about 500mm below the mark.
+Yellow indicates a 1m cut, and Blue indicates the finish level.

 Asset locations that can’t be marked with pegs are often marked with a spray and mark aerosol paint.